docker/docs/architecture.md

 # DTR architecture

-Docker Trusted Registry (DTR) is a Dockerized application that on a Docker Universal Control Plane cluster.
+Docker Trusted Registry (DTR) is a Dockerized application that runs on a Docker Universal Control Plane cluster.

 ![](images/architecture-1.png)